 Hollywood actors have a reputation for landing strange jobs to keep them afloat while trying to grow an acting career.
 Ranker.com reports that Danny DeVito of It’s Always Sunny In Philadelphia fame once took a job styling the hair of dead people at a local mortuary.
 The same source also reports that Christopher Walken was once employed as a lion tamer.

-Those are definitely unusual jobs, but what about strange gigs that are accessible to people NOT trying to live and work in Hollywood?
+Those are definitely strange jobs out there, but what about gigs that are accessible to people NOT trying to live and work in Hollywood?

 Cannabis Industry Jobs

 Thanks to the explosion in both legal recreational marijuana and medical marijuana, the cannabis industry requires a vast amount of drivers, managers, security experts, web design, advertising, and much more.